 - Do not try to get them to sit up.

-- Do not splash an unconscious person with water or slap them.
+- Do not splash an unconscious person with water.

-- Do not try to get them to drink water or other liquids.
+- Do not try to get them to drink water or any other liquid.

 - Do not leave an unconscious person unattended.

 Contact emergency services immediately if someone is unconscious.
 If the person is not breathing, begin CPR

 It is especially important to seek help before performing CPR if the person: